School of Life Sciences

 Biography

-Dr Bonev read Physics at the University of Sofia, Bulgaria, and obtained his PhD in Physics from Memorial University of Newfoundland, Canada, under the supervision of Mike Morrow.
+Boyan Bonev studies Engineering Physics at the University of Sofia, Bulgaria.
+He obtained his PhD in Physics from Memorial University of Newfoundland, Canada, under the supervision of Mike Morrow.
 He lectured in Physics and worked as a Postdoctoral Fellow in solid state NMR at Memorial.
-Dr Bonev worked as a Postdoctoral Fellow at the Biochemistry Department, University of Oxford, UK with Tony Watts.
+Dr Bonev was a Postdoctoral Fellow at the Biochemistry Department, University of Oxford, UK with Tony Watts.
 He also tutored at St Catherine's College, Oxford.
-He took a position as Lecturer in Biochemistry at the School of Biomedical Sciences, University of Nottingham, and is presently an Associate Professor in Biophysics and Structural Biology at the School of Life Sciences, Nottingham.
+He took a position as Lecturer in Biochemistry at the School of Biomedical Sciences, University of Nottingham, and is presently a Professor of Biophysics at the School of Life Sciences.
+He is also Director of Research and Knowledge Exchange at the School of life Sciences.

-Dr Bonev has served on BBSRC committee D, EPSRC Peer Review College, MRC Panel on Antimicrobial Resistance and the BSAC Drug Discovery and Development Committee.
-Presently, he is the Chair of a Diamond Review Panel and a member of the STFC Life Sciences and Soft Materials Panel.
+Boyan Bonev has served on BBSRC committee D, EPSRC Peer Review College, MRC Panel on Antimicrobial Resistance, BSAC Drug Discovery and Development Committee.
+He was also Chair of Diamond Review Panel and a member of the STFC Life Sciences and Soft Materials Panel.

 Expertise Summary